wutron/treefix/README.txt

 the species tree.

 TreeFix citation:
 Wu, Rasmussen, Bansal, Kellis.
-TreeFix: improving existing gene tree reconstructions using the species tree.
+TreeFix: statistically informed gene tree error correction using species trees.
 Genome Biology.
 In prep.

 This package includes the Python source code of the TreeFix program as well as several library interfaces for python.